Back To Top

 Looking for Top Notch Training for a Medical Office Assistant?

-With flexible scheduling, continuous enrollment, and the ability to learn at your own pace, AOLC’s medical office assistant program is perfect for someone who is looking for the necessary skills, but needs to balance her life with her education.
+With flexible scheduling, continuous enrolment, and the ability to learn at your own pace, Academy of Learning Career College’s medical office assistant program is perfect for someone who is looking for the necessary skills, but needs to balance her life with her education.
 Learn more about our medical office assistant program in Halifax, or about our Halifax campus, and start the journey on your new career path!